author

 by Cicely Hamilton

-Born in 1872, Cicely Hamilton was an English writer, actress, journalist, and committed campaigner for women's suffrage.
-She is especially remembered for bringing politics onto the stage, most famously in How the Vote Was Won, a lively suffrage comedy that helped turn arguments about women's rights into something vivid and public.
+Born in London in 1872, Cicely Hamilton was an English writer, actress, journalist, and campaigner for women’s suffrage.
+She wrote across genres, but she is especially remembered for bringing social criticism into lively, readable drama and fiction.